Psilopterus: Psilopterus lemoinei

-Psilopterus affinus
+Psilopterus affinis

-Psilopterus affinus (Ameghino, 1899) is the most poorly known species of terror bird, represented only by part of a leg bone (tarsometatarsus, MACN-A-52-184) which indicates the bird was very close to P. bachmanni in size.
-P. affinus is one of several species known from fragmentary material found in 1899 in the Chubut Province of Argentina (Patagonia), in rocks which dated to the Middle to Late Oligocene (Deseadan).
+Psilopterus affinis (Ameghino, 1899) is the most poorly known species of terror bird, represented only by part of a leg bone (tarsometatarsus, MACN-A-52-184) which indicates the bird was very close to P. bachmanni in size.
+P. affinis is one of several species known from fragmentary material found in 1899 in the Chubut Province of Argentina (Patagonia), in rocks which dated to the Middle to Late Oligocene (Deseadan).
 Additional specimens might help clarify the taxonomy of the four apparently unrelated species.
-P. affinus was originally assigned to the genus Phororhacos despite the difference in size, and is distinguished from P. bachmanni by a groove on the leg bone.
+P. affinis was originally assigned to the genus Phororhacos (lapsus calami of Phorusrhacos) despite the difference in size, and is distinguished from P. bachmanni by a groove on the leg bone.
 Bertelli et al. kept this species in Phororhacos.
 Brodkorb assigned the species to Andrewsornis in 1967, but this is no longer considered accurate.